 Maffin said that because of the technology, target audiences no longer have to visit the advertiser’s website, since links in email signatures, product newsletters, and on social media can tag people.
 “Individual messaging can be displayed, depending on what link the target clicked on.
 That opens up paths to reach people with interests in specific products or services, rather than just a general branding message.”

-Retarget Links’ customers include Uber, Staples, Freshbooks, Intercontinental Hotels Group (Holiday Inn, Crown Plaza), Shopify, and FreshGrade.
+Retarget Links’ customers include Uber, Staples, Freshbooks, Intercontinental Hotels Group (Holiday Inn, Crown Plaza), and Shopify.
 The company plans to use the funding to commercialize its tech and pursue more trade partnerships.
 “For a marketer, this is radical technology, so being able to choose the customer you want to show a banner to is really mindblowing,” said Salager.